 For example, management programs that target patients’ transitions from hospital to home see reduced hospital readmissions.
 These care programs ultimately lead to lowered costs, as readmissions increase operational costs for healthcare facilities.

 Care Management programs can also reduce the use of high-cost acute care services, as well as the number of duplicative tests and procedures that often occur when a patient sees many care teams with different specialties.

 Increased patient reach

 An effective Care Management program can help your healthcare organization reduce administrative tasks and streamline care.
-Not only can you increase meaningful patient engagements, but also free up your time to support an increased number of patients overall.
+Not only can you increase meaningful patient engagements, but you also free up time to support an increased number of patients overall.
 With all of this extra time, you can more easily scale your organization and increase your patient reach exponentially.

 What’s the difference between Care Management and case management?

-While Care Management and case management are often used interchangeably, there are some key differences between the two.
+The terms “Care Management” and “case management” are mistakenly used interchangeably, but there are some key differences between the two.